Skip to contents

 v.labels

-A vector of labels that annotate vertices anticlockwise from top (default: "Recrudescence", "Relapse", "Reinfection").
-If NULL, vertices are not annotated.
+Vertex labels anticlockwise from top (default: "Recrudescence", "Relapse", "Reinfection").
+If NULL, vertices are not labelled.

 v.cutoff